-After multiple attempts, I sensed ‘my class’ may be acknowledging the gist of what I was endeavoring to communicate.
-I sensed this because my words were met, in typical fashion, with giggling, making their ‘beetle-nut’ decayed teeth very visible as it had hundreds of times before
+After multiple attempts, I sensed ‘my class’ may be acknowledging the gist of my lecture, i.e., what I was endeavoring to communicate.
+I sensed this because my words were met, in typical fashion, with giggling, making their ‘beetle-nut’ decayed teeth very visible as it had hundreds of times before.

-I personally chose, as usual, to interpret their giggles to represent a continuum of mocking and understanding.
-Never-the-less, I sensed, as I kept pointing to the moon while engaged in my charade filled communication attempt, there was perhaps, some minimal understanding – comprehension occurring.
-That was late July 1969, and I am confident, those five Vietnamese rice farmers who were the recipients of my attempt at describing this truly historical and technologically advanced event have, no doubt, passed, carrying with them little, or no recollection of the evening of July 20, 1969 when a confident 18-year old paratrooper from Terre Haute, Indiana told them ‘GI’s were on the moon’!
+As usual, such giggles could represent mocking or understanding, I chose the latter in this instance.
+I sensed, as I kept pointing to the moon while engaged in my charade filled communication attempt, there was perhaps, some minimal understanding – comprehension taking place.
+Again, that was late July 1969.
+I am confident, those five Vietnamese rice farmers who were ‘in my class, that evening, have, no doubt, passed away, carrying with them little, or no recollection of the evening of July 20, 1969 when a confident 18-year old paratrooper from Terre Haute, Indiana told them ‘GI’s were on the moon’, regardless of whether I would return home from combat to someday enjoy some of the technological benefits of that truly historical event.

 China’s plan for a new generation of artificial intelligence…